 Tips on how to make

-- Lemon slices should be added later.
-This way, the sourness and aroma, which can be easily lost during heating, will be preserved.
+- Lemon slices should be added in the final step.
+This way, their sourness and aroma, which are easily lost during heating, will be preserved.

 Satsumaimo no Lemon-ni (Simmered Sweet Potatoes with Lemon)